speaker

 Besides sourcing from scheme (plasma and kemitraan program) and independent smallholder farmers to supply FFB, we also have a diversification program for smallholders in our other business units (sago and edamame business units) and within our palm oil business units to strengthen food security and meet Sustainable Development Goals in villages surrounding our area of operations.

-As a part of our smallholders development program, we have conducted 67 independent smallholder engagement initiatives to raise awareness about sustainability issues, introduced good agricultural practices, organized knowledge sharing sessions about ESG and other subjects, and provided mentoring sessions on relevant issues for smallholders and suppliers in each location.
-In total, all 31 of our suppliers (representing 100% of our suppliers) that supply to our mills have attended those engagement sessions in 2021 and until the first semester of 2022.
-These engagement sessions have also reached a total of 590 independent smallholders, including intermediaries, which are further upstream in our suppliers’ supply chain.
+As a part of our smallholders development program, we have conducted 33 independent smallholder engagement initiatives to raise awareness about sustainability issues, introduced good agricultural practices, organized knowledge sharing sessions about ESG and other subjects, and provided mentoring sessions on relevant issues for smallholders and suppliers in each location.
+In total, all 31 of our suppliers (representing 100% of our suppliers) that supply to our mills have attended those engagement by the end of 2022 and until 2023.
+These engagement sessions have also reached a total of 479 independent smallholders, including intermediaries, which are further upstream in our suppliers’ supply chain.

 We strive to ensure our partnerships are mutually beneficial, improving capacities and addressing challenges.
 We recognize that productivity and sustainability is another area where smallholders need significant support.
 ANJ has developed programs and capacity building activities that address sustainability challenges.
 To increase organizational capacity, we support the formation of cooperatives to enable smallholders to improve their management and financial capacity.
 As part of our mission to promote sustainable practice in agribusiness, we invest in smallholder farmers to ensure that they can meet the requirements for RSPO certification as well as traceability requirements.